FEAT: A Linear-Complexity Foundation Model for Extremely Large Structured Data: FEAT

-\textit{\textbf{Cell-level embedding.}} Given a structured dataset $\mathbf{X}\in\mathbb{R}^{N\times D}$, FEAT first projects each data cell into a dense embedding space and converts the raw input into a 3D tensor $\mathcal{X}^{(0)} \in \mathbb{R}^{N \times D \times d}$, where $N$ is the number of samples, $D$ is the number of features, and $d$ is the embedding dimension.
+\textit{\textbf{Cell-level embedding.}} Given a structured dataset $\mathbf{X}\in\mathbb{R}^{N\times D}$, \texttt{FEAT} first projects each data cell into a dense embedding space and converts the raw input into a 3D tensor $\mathcal{X}^{(0)} \in \mathbb{R}^{N \times D \times d}$, where $N$ is the number of samples, $D$ is the number of features, and $d$ is the embedding dimension.
 This representation preserves both the sample-wise and feature-wise organization of structured data, serving as the foundation for subsequent dual-axis representation learning.
 The detailed embedding process is described in Section~\ref{sec:embedding}.

-\textit{\textbf{Multi-layer dual-axis encoding.}} The tensor $\mathcal{X}^{(0)}$ is then processed by $L$ stacked FEAT blocks, each of which decomposes structured-data representation learning into two sequential modeling stages: \textit{Feature-axis modeling} and \textit{Sample-axis modeling}.
+\textit{\textbf{Multi-layer dual-axis encoding.}} The tensor $\mathcal{X}^{(0)}$ is processed by $L$ stacked \texttt{FEAT} blocks, each of which decomposes structured-data representation learning into two sequential modeling stages: \textit{Feature-axis modeling} and \textit{Sample-axis modeling}.
 The feature-axis modeling stage models intra-sample feature dependencies by applying self-attention across the $D$ feature columns of each sample, efficiently capturing local semantic correlations.
-The sample-axis modeling stage then models inter-sample dependencies along the sample dimension using a linear-complexity modeling mechanism, enabling efficient long-range cross-sample interaction modeling.
-The detailed architecture of the dual-axis encoding blocks is presented in Section~\ref{sec:feat_block}.
+The sample-axis modeling stage models inter-sample dependencies along the sample dimension using a linear-complexity mechanism, enabling efficient long-range cross-sample interaction modeling.
+The architecture of the dual-axis encoding blocks is presented in Section~\ref{sec:feat_block}.

-\textit{\textbf{Task-aware prediction.}} After passing through the stacked FEAT blocks, the resulting contextualized representations are used to predict the labels of unlabeled samples conditioned on the labeled in-context examples.
-This design enables FEAT to perform zero-shot ICL across multiple structured-data prediction tasks, including classification and regression.
+\textit{\textbf{Task-aware prediction.}} After passing through the stacked \texttt{FEAT} blocks, the resulting contextualized representations are used to predict the labels of unlabeled samples conditioned on the labeled in-context examples.
+This design enables \texttt{FEAT} to perform zero-shot ICL across multiple structured-data prediction tasks, including classification, regression and missing value imputation.
 The task prediction mechanism is described in Section~\ref{sec:prediction}.